Felerius/findminhs/README.md

 ### Hypergraph format

-The solver expects hypergraphs in a text-based format.
-The first line should contain two non-negative integers: the number of vertices and the number of hyperedges.
+The solver expects hypergraphs in the following text-based format: an initial line containing the number of vertices and hyperedges followed by one line per hyperedge.
-Each of the following lines represents a hyperedge.
-They should first contain the number of vertices in the edge, followed by the zero-based indices of the vertices.
+Each hyperedge line should contain the number of vertices in it followed by the zero-based indices of the vertices.

 The following file represents a hypergraph of three vertices and two hyperedges {0, 1} and {1, 2}: